alexgagnon/ts-template/README.md

 - presentation layer - browser, data sent to/from apis
 - controller layer - request/response handling
-- service layer - business logic, mapping/transforming values
+- service layer - business logic, mapping/transforming between DTOs and Entities, etc.
 - persistence layer - database and/or filesystem

 In classic OOP, you'd have objects representing those in your persistence layer (Entities), and those that are involved in transferring data between services (Data Transfor Objects, DTOs).

-If you use an relational database (Postgres, MySQL, SQL Server, SQLite, .etc), an Object Relational Mapper (ORM) helps with handling the interaction of Entities to their formats in the database (typically one or more joined tables).
+If you use an relational database (Postgres, MySQL, SQL Server, SQLite, .etc), an Object Relational Mapper (ORM) helps with handling the interaction of OOP Entities with their counterparts in the database (typically one or more joined tables).

 DTOs are typically shared between the interacting services (i.e. client-server) to ease serializing the data between them.